SOFZP/show-solana-node-info_v2/README.md

 4. `./show-solana-node-info_v2.sh` - if you run this script on your node

-### You can use it on any instance with installed solana,
+### You can use script on any instance with installed solana,
-and you can see information of **any node** in solana blockchain:
+and you can read data of **any node** in solana blockchain:

 `./show-solana-node-info.sh <NODE_PUBKEY> <CLUSTER> <TRUE_FOR_SHORT>`